Posts

 CPRA Requirement: Notification and Disclosures to Employees

-Under the California Privacy Rights Act (CPRA), employees of qualifying businesses have the right to be notified by their employers when their personal data is being collected for any reason.
 Additionally, employers must notify workers about why their personal data is being collected.
 If your employer has collected your personal information and failed to notify you in advance so that you could provide consent, then they may be in violation of California data privacy laws.

-Additionally, the CPRA mandates that employees must be given very specific details about what type of personal information is being collected by their employers.
+Moreover, the CPRA mandates that employees must be given very specific details about what type of personal information is being collected by their employers.
 Previous consumer privacy laws broadly protected employees by compelling companies to disclose certain aspects of their data collection procedures.
 Now, companies must specifically disclose to all employees the precise category of personal information that has been collected in the previous 12 months.

 CPRA Gives Employees the Right to Correct Inaccurate Information